Dragonqos/php-jira-rest-client/README.md

 Documentation in progress but most usability is left intact.

 # Differences
+* Add Silex ServiceProvider 1.3
-* Add SilexServiceProvider
+* Add Silex ServiceProvider 2.0
 * ClientResponse Wrapper
 * cURL changed to Guzzle 6
 * Added unit test for base functionality
+* Move Silex to dev-dependency

 # TODO
-* Remove Silex from dependency
 * Cleaning the Code
 * More Services
 * More tests